|Blue screen of potential prosecution|

 The Credence data - software which logs every keystroke on Horizon - made it clear the transaction reversal had been carried out by someone using the Subpostmaster's login.
 Credence data is very useful evidence.

-Mr Jenkins, being a helpful sort of fellow, goes and has a look at the live data (which informs the ARQ logs) about this particular issue.
+Mr Jenkins, being a helpful sort of fellow, went and had a look at the live data (which informs the ARQ logs) about this particular issue.
 He noted that although Credence (which logged the keystrokes) made it clear that someone on the Subpostmaster's login had reversed the cash withdrawal, the live data showed it was a recovery reversal initiated by Horizon after a power failure.
 According to Mr Jenkins:

 "It isn't clear what failed, but if it was a comms error, then the system would have printed a disconnected session receipt and the clerk should have given the customer £80 and told him his bill was unpaid.
-The fact that there is no indication of such a receipt in the events table suggests the counter may have been rebooted and so perhaps may have crashed in which case the clerk may not have been told exactly what to do."Mr Jenkins adds:
+The fact that there is no indication of such a receipt in the events table suggests the counter may have been rebooted and so perhaps may have crashed in which case the clerk may not have been told exactly what to do."Mr Jenkins added:

 "The reversal was due to recovery so this was not an explicit reversal by the clerk.
-This scenario is fairly rare so it is certainly quite easy for the clerk to have made a mistake and either he or the customer could be in pocket/out-of-pocket (depending on exactly what happened!)."Then he says: "The system is behaving as it should."
+This scenario is fairly rare so it is certainly quite easy for the clerk to have made a mistake and either he or the customer could be in pocket/out-of-pocket (depending on exactly what happened!)."Then he said: "The system is behaving as it should."

 Ms Rose replied: "I can clearly see the recovery reversal on the Fujitsu logs received, but would this have been clear had we not previously discussed this issue?"